 To access the configuration utility, open a web-browser such as Internet Explorer and enter the IP address of the router (192.168.0.1).

 Select Admin from the drop-down menu and then enter your password.
-Leave the password blank by default.
+Leave the password blank, which is the default password.